cloudfoundry-attic/bosh-lite/README.md

     bosh upload release releases/cf-<version>.yml
     ```

 1. Use the `make_manifest_spiff` script to create a cf manifest.
-This step assumes you have cf-release checked out in ~/workspace.
+This step assumes you have cf-release and bosh-lite checked out in ~/workspace.
 If you have cf-release checked out to somewhere else, you have to update the `CF_RELEASE_DIR`
  +environment variable.
 The script also requires that cf-release is checked out with the tag matching the final release you wish to deploy so that the templates used by `make_manifest_spiff` match the code you are deploying.

     `make_manifest_spiff` will target your BOSH Lite Director, find the UUID, create a manifest stub and run spiff to generate a manifest at manifests/cf-manifest.yml.
 If this fails, try updating Spiff.